SendiAp/Remaining/README.md

-## How much does a hipster weigh?
-An instagram.
+## How does a scientist freshen their breath?
+With experi-mints!